rish-16/gpt3-pytorch/README.md

 # gpt3-pytorch
-Unofficial PyTorch Implementation of OpenAI's GPT-3
+Unofficial PyTorch Implementation of OpenAI's GPT-3 (discount edition)

+## Foreword
-I'm' definitely aware I'm late to the party but here's my discount implementation of GPT-3 by OpenAI in PyTorch.
+I'm definitely aware I'm late to the party but here's my discount implementation of GPT-3 by OpenAI in PyTorch.
 I've simply used regular Attention instead of Multihead Attention and have stuck to using very few blocks because my laptop cannot handle anything more than that.

 ## Usage